-If available, the chart below includes the male to female distribution among Alabama State's faculty, as well as students.
+Where available, the chart below will include the male to female ratio among Alabama State's faculty, as well as students.

-We looked at where each of the school's admitted students lived before attending to create the geographic diversity grade.
+We examined where each of the school's admitted students lived before attending to come up with the geographic diversity rank.

 About 54.9% of the students attending Alabama State University come from within Alabama.
-This puts Alabama State's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #487.
+Alabama State's rating of #487 makes it above average in this factor.

 Explore Nationwide Geographic Diversity

 The undergraduate student body is split among 31 states (may include Washington D.C.), as shown in the chart below.

 The Amount of International Students at Alabama State